-If you want to read the tell-all book about IWYS and the first few years of my entrepreneurial journey, grab a copy of my book Creativity For Sale.
+If you want to read the tell-all book about IWYS and the first few years of my entrepreneurial journey, grab a copy of my first book Creativity For Sale.

-In the book I share all the mistakes I made building IWYS, the small victories I enjoyed, and all the whacky adventures that happen when you get paid to wear t-shirts for a living!
+In the book, I share all the mistakes I made building IWYS, the small victories I enjoyed, and all the whacky adventures that happen when you get paid to wear t-shirts for a living!

 You can also watch a short documentary that was done about me in a series called The Remarkable Ones: